-This means that the median, or midpoint, for home prices in Seattle could soon equal the new limit for mortgage interest deductions.
-So there could be quite a few homeowners with mortgage loans that exceed the deduction limit.
+This means that the median, or midpoint, for home prices in Seattle is higher than the limit for mortgage interest deductions.
+So, there could be quite a few homeowners with mortgage loans that exceed the deduction limit.
 And these are the folks who could lose some of their benefits.

 Deductions for Home Equity Debt

-Starting in 2018, interest paid on home equity loans will only be tax deductible in certain scenarios.
+As of 2018, interest paid on home equity loans are only tax deductible in certain scenarios.
 This is another key provision of the Tax Cuts and Jobs Act, and it’s one that could affect many homeowners across the state of Washington.

 And unlike the mortgage interest deduction, which only applies to new loans, there is no grandfathering clause with this home equity provision.

-In addition to these mortgage-related changes, the new tax bill introduces other changes that could affect residents across Washington State.
+In addition to these mortgage-related changes, the tax bill introduced other changes that could affect residents across Washington State.
 It limits the amount of property taxes, and state and local income tax, that a person can deduct.
 In the past, there really wasn’t a limit.
-But going forward, these deductions will be limited to $10,000.
+But now, these deductions are limited to $10,000.